b. Winston-Salem, NC USA 1984

 He has been the recipient of numerous awards, including residencies at Wassaic Project, the Bemis Center for Contemporary Arts, the WATERSHED+ Dynamic Environment Lab and a fellowship at the Frank-Ratchye STUDIO for Creative Inquiry at Carnegie Mellon University.
 He has exhibited works at Contemporary Calgary, Alberta, Canada; the Knockdown Center, Queens, New York; W139, Amsterdam; El Museo de la Ciudad, Querétaro, Mexico; La Société des Arts Technologiques, Montréal; The Engine Room, Wellington, New Zealand; and in the center of the Allegheny River.

-Gurysh recieved his MFA from the School of Art at Carnegie Mellon University and lives in Lawrence, KS where he is an Associate Professor of Sculpture in the Department of Visual Art at the University of Kansas.
+Gurysh recieved his MFA from the School of Art at Carnegie Mellon University and lives in Lawrence, Kansas where he is an Associate Professor of Sculpture in the Department of Visual Art at the University of Kansas.

 download cv